Cryp7ic/study/python/learning/automate_the_boring_stuff/README.md

 declare global variable with global
 - i.e. `global x = 15`

+#### Exception Handling

+Errors can be handled with *try* and *except* statements.
+The program execution moves to the start of a following *except* clause if an error happens.

 ## Ch 4 - Lists
 #### Negative indexes
 First index from right to left starts at -1, -2, -3.. etc. Whereas first index from left to right starts at 0